 At Malvern College Chengdu, we aim to provide “an education for a lifetime”.
-We will conduct various personality tests (e.g. Clifton Strengths finder, MBTI, Futurewise) to help students identify their strengths and weaknesses in order to identify their university academic program and future career.We will invite executives from various walks of life to give talks and seminars to our students to help prepare them for their future careers.
+Using various personality tests (e.g. Clifton Strengths finder, MBTI, Futurewise)， pupils are able to identify their strengths and weaknesses and to discover suitable university courses or career paths.
+In addition, to inspire pupils we invite executives from various walks of life into school to share insights of their chosen careers.

 All too often our natural talents go untapped and we tend to devote more time to fixing our shortcomings than to developing our strengths.